nguyen-tam/geosis-auth-api/README.md

-# geosis-auth-api
+# geosis-auth-api-mysql

-A quick description of geosis-auth-api.
+A quick description of geosis-auth-api-mysql.